xiaobo1213812/causal-PF/README.md

 ### 🗞 The ‘json’ code for the problem diagram.
 The ‘json’ code for the problem diagram is the file of "problem diagram. json".

+### 🗞 The detailed data of the two groups of problem diagrams.
+The data of problem diagrams is the file of "problem diagram. json".